CleverRaven/Cataclysm-DDA/doc/NPCs.md

 }
 ```
 ### type
-Must always be there and must always be "talk_topic".
+Must always be there and must always be `"talk_topic"`.

 ### id
 The topic id can be one of the built-in topics or a new id.
 However, if several talk topics *in json* have the same id, the last topic definition will override the previous ones.